centrifuge/documentation/docs/use/assess-pool/index.md

 At the beginning of the community intro, you’ll find the pool summary (above it’s NS Series 2).
 This is a detailed description of the actual pool.
 On both the community intro and pool summary, you are free to ask questions/express concerns directly to the asset originator.
 Here’s a list of all previous and current pool summaries.
 Asset Maturity Date

-## Gauging Reputation
+## Guaging Reputation

 If you want to take a look at the past and current financings of the pool, change to the “Asset” tab, which will give you a list of the asset originator’s history with Tinlake as well as the graph of the development of asset value and reserve.
 For all assets in the list, a status of "NFT locked" (so the NFT is locked as collateral but not financed yet) “Ongoing” or “Completed” (fully repaid) will be listed.

 ![](./images/pool_financings.png)

 Note: it’s good to also be aware that we have just recently launched Tinlake.
 Many of these pools are still building up their asset history.
-ConsolFreight, whose invoice sizes are much smaller, is a good example showing a solid reputation history.
+ConsolFreight, whose invoice sizes are much smaller, is a good example showing a solid track record.

 ## Maximum Pool Reserve